• LATEST STATUS: Hours, Conditions & More! [expand]

 Volunteer As A Ski Patroller...
 Get Resort Perks for You and Your Family and Friends!

-Snow Trails defers all questions about Joining Ski Patrol to our Patrol, so please inquire here:
+Snow Trails defers all questions about Joining Ski Patrol to our Patrol.
+See the form at the bottom of the page for inquires.

 Since it was founded in 1938, the National Ski Patrol (NSP) has evolved for a handful of ski Patrollers into the world's largest winter rescue organization.
 For more than 50 years, NSP members have devoted a significant part of our lives to providing the skiing public with skier safety education and winter emergency care and rescue services.